 Can I Go Outside?

-Social distancing does not prevent you from going outside, especially for essential tasks such as buying food, exercise, caring for a pet, getting medication or childcare.
+Social distancing may not prevent you from going outside during a pandemic, especially for essential tasks such as buying food, exercise, caring for a pet, getting medication or childcare.
 During these activities, however, it is crucial to:

 - Stay a minimum of 6 ft from others